-In the LB3, different virtual processors share a Waiver Queue.
-However, a lock operation is not necessary because one only enqueues and the other only dequeues (figure 6).
+In this mechanism, different virtual processors share a Waiver Queue.
+However, lock operations are not necessary because one only enqueues and the other only dequeues.
 Therefore, moving a thread among virtual processors as well as enqueueing and dequeueing requires no lock operation.
 This is because a thread moves between peer virtual processors through a Waiver Queue.
-In the remainder of this section, we describe an advantage of the LB3.
+In the remainder of this section, we describe an advantage of the proposed mechanism.